blukii/Developers/blukiiHub/doku_api_en.md

 - _blukiiId_: blukii Id of the current blukii.
 This field is always available.
 - _macAddress_: Bluetooth MAC address of the current blukii.
 This field is always available.
 - _type_: The type of the blukii Beacon.
 Valid values: "SENSOR_BEACON", "SMART_BEACON", "UNKNOWN", "SMART_KEY".
-This Field is only included, when it was received.
+This field is only included, when it was received.
 - _battery_: Battery state of the last received Frame.
 Value is in [%].
-This Field is only included, when it was received.
+This field is only included, when it was received.
 - _advInterval_: Advertising interval of the Beacon.
-This Field is only included, when it was received.
+This field is only included, when it was received.
 - _firmware_: Firmware version of the beacon.
-This Field is only included, when it was received.
+This field is only included, when it was received.

 #### Rssi
 Rssi contains a list of records, in JSON format, with the following content: